apm256/herbstluftwm-scripts/README.md

 * Description: Associate another tag (postfixed with "bis") to a master tag.
   User can toggle between "bis" tag and master tag with Mod+b, or move window between them with Mod+Shift+b.

-* Use case example: allow to easily associate a task-specific browser to a task-specific tag.
+* Use case example: easily associate a task-specific browser to a task-specific tag.

 * Source: [bis.sh](bis.sh)